southampton/linuxdesktopdocs/docs/java.rst

 We strongly recommend the use of either Oracle Java 1.8 or OpenJDK Java 1.8.

-Here are the commands to run in a terminal to install the various versions:
+You can install the different versions via :doc:`deskctl` or if you prefer here are the commands to run in a terminal to install them instead:

 +--------------------+--------------------------------------------------------+
 | Oracle Java 1.6    | ``sudo yum install java-1.6.0-sun-devel``              |